 I think this may be my favorite breakfast sandwich.
 It puts all those fast food breakfast sandwiches to shame and it couldn’t be easier.
 It consists of one egg over easy, topped with melted extra sharp cheddar cheese and crispy bacon on a soft roll.

-One of the great all-time euphoric eating experiences is a slow cooked, pulled pork sandwich topped with my grandmother’s amazing Cole Slaw.
-The best thing about this pork recipe is it’s done in a slow cooker.
-The prep is really simple, the cooking is low and slow (it can be done overnight), and the resulting flavors are really incredible.
-What I do is, after it’s cooked and pulled, I divide it up into serving size portions (4-5 oz each), wrap each in plastic wrap and freeze them.
-When I get that unmistakable craving for a pulled pork sandwich, I just pop one in the microwave, top it with some bbq sauce, put it in a steamed bun, slap on some cole slaw and, in minutes, I’m in pulled pork nirvana!
+After I cook and shred the pork, I divide it up into serving-size portions (4-5 oz each), wrap each tightly in plastic wrap and freeze them.
+When I get that unmistakable craving for a delicious pulled pork sandwich, I just pop one in the microwave for a couple of minutes.
+Then I top it with some bbq sauce (Bull’s Eye Original Barbecue Sauce is my favorite for this dish), put it in a steamed bun, slap on some cole slaw and, in minutes, I’m in pulled pork nirvana with what is absolutely one of the best sandwiches ever!